Ibaslogic/Ibaslogic/src/contents/articles/2020-08-08-javascript-foreach/javascript-foreach.md

   - basic
 ---

-Straight to the point!
 What exactly is forEach in JavaScript, where is it coming from and what are the use cases – including how to use it on the "array-like" objects?

 At the end of this guide, you’ll find answers to those questions.
 If you are familiar with array, let’s take a look at this: